junxit/us-congress-bills-115/bill.md

     - **(A)** shall be withheld from disbursement until the conditions of paragraph (2) or (3) are satisfied; and
     - **(B)**
       - **(i)** shall be disbursed after the conditions of paragraph (2) are satisfied; and
-      - **(ii)** may be disbursed after the conditions of paragraph (3) are satisfied
+      - **(ii)** may be disbursed after the conditions of paragraph (3) are satisfied.
   - **(2)** *Initial conditions* The conditions of this paragraph are satisfied with respect to the amounts provided in appropriations Acts for a fiscal year if, in the fiscal year, the Secretary of the Treasury reports to the appropriate congressional committees that the International Bank for Reconstruction and Development—
-    - **(A)** is emphasizing in appropriate operational policies, directives, and country strategies its support for secure property rights, due process of law, and economic freedom as essential conditions for sustained poverty reduction in World Bank borrowing countries;
+    - **(A)** is emphasizing in appropriate operational policies, directives, and country strategies its support for secure property rights, due process of law, and economic freedom, including reduction of government barriers to entrepreneurship, as essential conditions for sustained poverty reduction in World Bank borrowing countries;
     - **(B)**
       - **(i)** in the preceding fiscal year, has not approved any loans or grants assistance by the Bank to a country designated by the United States as a state sponsor of terrorism; and
       - **(ii)** is strengthening the ability of Bank-funded projects to undermine violent extremism;